terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 - ***"when AI produces suboptimal code"*** (???).
 Producing code is AI's primary strength.
 The problem is trying to get AI to deal with non-code data.
 - ***"the person who understands the substrate catches the failures everyone else misses"***.
 The failures of AI catch you.
 When your AI "FSD" tries to drive you into a lake, you can't help but notice.
 Understanding the fundamentals allows you to focus on AI projects that wont die deep in a rabbit hole.

 **4 ZiptieAI can give you a solid foundation in AI ...
 ASAP**.
 ZAI describes a complete set of **[demos](/0b-demos/)** (WIP) you can do on your local PC (many without a GPU).
 Code is the source of truth.
 Code is not hype.

-*ZAI model [demos](/0b-demos/) (WIP)*<br>
-<img src="/assets/tldr-4.png" alt="drones" width="55%">

-**5 Why I created ZiptieAI.com**.
 I career-transitioned to AI just a few years ago.
 The fast transition was only possible thanks to the incredible capabilities of AI tools (GPT, Cursor, etc).
 This site (and the **[wiki](https://github.com/terrytaylorbonn/auxdrone/wiki)**) is primarily my way of documenting my AI projects (and as an online **[resume](/about/)**).

+*ZAI model [demos](/0b-demos/) (WIP)*<br>
+<img src="/assets/tldr-4.png" alt="drones" width="55%">

 <br>

 ### **5 "Agentic" AI and AI agents (using ZiptieAI)**

 For the **[simple NN demos](/2.1-predictive-nns/)**, the NN and the code that controls the NN are defined in the same Python script.
 The **[Tiny CNN demo](/2.2-cnns/)** adds convolution code (convolution basically scans for patterns in neighboring pixels).
 The **[Tiny Transformer](/2.3.6-llm-demos/)** adds "attention heads" (AHs, context sharing between tokens) to the NN Python script. **Major "frontier" (lastest and greatest) LLMs** also have not only a very large and complex  (1) TF (with AHs) but also a very sophisicated (2) **internal agent (iAgent, non-GPU code)**.
-The iAgent totally controls the TF and **ALL communication between the TF and iAgent are prompts/reponses**.
+The iAgent **totally controls the TF with text prompts** (and the TF answers only with text responses).

 <img src="/assets/tldr-8.png" alt="drones" width="65%">

 Most of this page has been about NNs because **an AI agent totally depends on an advanced agentic LLM's ability to provide higher level functionality that mimicks higher level human brain functionality** (such as thinking, planning, reasoning, etc).
 Example: You send a prompt with a complex plan, and the TF breaks it down into **"atomic" planning steps**.
 The TF can do this because it has been trained on such planning text.
 This capability is revolutionary. **However**, the **probability that the external agent (Py script) can process the atomic plan without error is never 100%**.
-But it is much higher than the chance the script can process the original plan (often messy human language).
+But it is much higher than the chance the script can process the original plan (often messy unsanitized human language).

-**These limitations of AI are apparent in tiny demos, but major AI systems struggle with the same limitations.** Agentic AI will always be challenging because the LLM is a probablistic computational device with no intelligence.
+**These limitations of AI are apparent in tiny demos, but major AI systems also struggle with the same limitations.** Agentic AI will always be challenging because the LLM is a probablistic computational device with no intelligence.

 *ZAI agentic [demos](/0b-demos/) (WIP)*<br>
 <img src="/assets/tldr-7.png" alt="drones" width="55%">